Sexual Assault

 Recognizing Assault

-Very generally speaking, sexual assault falls into one of three categories:
+Very generally speaking, sexual assault falls into to one of these categories:

 2. Contact with genitalia, breast, buttocks, or other intimate body parts